andrucior/Flutter-language-app/README.md

 **Screens and Navigation**

 Main Screen (Home)
-Review Flashcards: Opens the flashcard review module for practicing saved vocabulary.
+Review Flashcards: Opens the flashcard review module to practice saved vocabulary.
 Read Fun Facts: A placeholder screen for content to be developed in the future.
-Browse Videos: Opens the YouTube video search module for discovering content in the target language.
+Browse Videos: Opens the YouTube video search module to discover content in the target language.
 Spotify: Allows users to search for songs in the selected language.
 (Playback not implemented.)

 **Authentication**